andywirv/s3-build-cache/README.md

-Create container that runs NGXINX as a caching proxy
+Create container that runs NGXINX as a caching proxy for AWS S3

 Build with
 ``` Shell